Contactor: Ratings

-NEMA

 NEMA contactors for low-voltage motors (less than 1,000 volts) are rated according to NEMA size, which gives a maximum continuous current rating and a rating by horsepower for attached induction motors.
 NEMA standard contactor sizes are designated 00, 0, 1, 2, 3 to 9.

 The horsepower ratings are based on voltage and on typical induction motor characteristics and duty cycle as stated in NEMA standard ICS2.
 Exceptional duty cycles or specialized motor types may require a different NEMA starter size than the nominal rating.
 Manufacturer's literature is used to guide selection for non-motor loads, for example, incandescent lighting or power factor correction capacitors.
 Contactors for medium-voltage motors (greater than 1,000 volts) are rated by voltage and current capacity.

 Auxiliary contacts of contactors are used in control circuits and are rated with NEMA contact ratings for the pilot circuit duty required.
 Normally these contacts are not used in motor circuits.
 The nomenclature is a letter followed by a three-digit number, the letter designates the current rating of the contacts and the current type (i.e., AC or DC) and the number designates the maximum voltage design values.

 Applications

-Lighting control

 Contactors are often used to provide central control of large lighting installations, such as an office building or retail building.
 To reduce power consumption in the contactor coils, latching contactors are used, which have two operating coils.
 One coil, momentarily energized, closes the power circuit contacts, which are then mechanically held closed; the second coil opens the contacts.

-Magnetic starter

 A magnetic starter is a device designed to provide power to electric motors.
 It includes a contactor as an essential component, while also providing power-cutoff, under-voltage, and overload protection.

-Vacuum contactor

 Vacuum contactors utilize vacuum bottle encapsulated contacts to suppress the arc.
 This arc suppression allows the contacts to be much smaller and use less space than air break contacts at higher currents.
 As the contacts are encapsulated, vacuum contactors are used fairly extensively in dirty applications, such as mining.
 Vacuum contactors are also widely used at medium voltages from 1000 to 5000 volts, effectively displacing oil-filled circuit breakers in many applications.
 Vacuum contactors are only applicable for use in AC systems.
 The AC arc generated upon opening of the contacts will self-extinguish at the zero-crossing of the current waveform, with the vacuum preventing a re-strike of the arc across the open contacts.
 Vacuum contactors are therefore very efficient at disrupting the energy of an electric arc and are used when relatively fast switching is required, as the maximum break time is determined by the periodicity of the AC waveform.
-In the case of 60 Hz power (North American standard), the power will discontinue within 1/120 of a second (8.3ms).
+In the case of 60 Hz power (North American standard), the power will discontinue within 1/120 of a second (8.3 ms).

-Mercury relay

-A mercury relay, sometimes called a mercury displacement relay, or, mercury contactor, is a relay that uses the liquid metal mercury in an insulated sealed container as the switching element.
+A mercury relay, sometimes called a mercury displacement relay, or, mercury contactor, is a relay that uses the liquid-metal mercury in an insulated sealed container as the switching element.